 The Québec maritime Blog

-The maritime regions of Québec are dotted with roadside snack bars (or canteens, as they are often called in this province).
-Each establishment has its own particular history, and each offers a unique menu, often featuring local specialties such as poutine and seafood dishes.
+The maritime regions of Québec are dotted with roadside snack bars (or canteens, as they’ are often called in this province).
+Each establishment has its own particular history, and each offers a unique menu, often featuring local specialties such as poutine or seafood dishes.
 Here are 12 that make great road-trip stops!

-If you happen to be travelling through the charming village of Kamouraska, be sure to stop at Mamie Cantine du Terroir!
+If you happen to be travelling through the charming village of Kamouraska, be sure to stop at Grand'Ourse!
 This snack bar offers a first-class menu that will appeal to both vegetarians and carnivores.
-Try the sturgeon or bison burger or a poutine with shredded duck.
+Try the sturgeon or bison burger or a poutine made with shredded duck.
 Yum!

 Casse-Croûte La Licorne, in Rivière-du-Loup, is the perfect spot to savour a traditional poutine.
 Their speciality, though, is the La Licorne burger: a double cheeseburger with a generous portion of their secret orange sauce poured over it!
 It’s so good you’ll want to lick your fingers—though it’s definitely easier to eat with a knife and fork!

-Further east on Route 132, Cantine de la Mer, on the outskirts of Saint-Fabien, is renowned for its delicious fried clams.
-You can eat on site or take your food to go, but why not drive a little further to Fabien-sur-Mer or Parc national du Bic and savour your meal along the water!
+Further east on Route 132, Casse-Croûte LILO, on the outskirts of Saint-Fabien, is renowned for its delicious fried clams.
+You can eat on site or take your food to go, but so why not drive a little further to Fabien-sur-Mer or Parc national du Bic and savour your meal along the water!

 Cantine Barberousse, which is on the site of the Sea Shack in Sainte-Anne-des-Monts, is a snack bar that focuses on the flavours of Gaspésie.
 The menu features several different types of fish from the region.
 To see some of the colourful dishes they offer, take a look at their Instagram photos!